mdn/content/files/en-us/web/api/window/setimmediate/index.md

 updates.

 > **Note:** This method is not expected to become standard, and is only implemented
-> by recent builds of Internet Explorer.
+> by Node.js 0.10+.
 It meets resistance both from
 > [Gecko](https://bugzilla.mozilla.org/show_bug.cgi?id=686201) (Firefox) and [Webkit](https://bugs.chromium.org/p/chromium/issues/detail?id=146172)
 > (Google/Apple).